alex-ferener/wireguard-on-amazon-linux-2/README.md

 ## Server Side

-You can put in EC2 user data
+You can set in EC2 user data

 ```bash
 #!/bin/bash